 If you want to take your career and business to the next level, any of these bestsellers can help you get there.
 Books like the ones on our list can help you see inside the minds of successful business people and learn from their hard-won wisdom.

 This list is a great starting point for anyone looking to sharpen their business skills.
-However, there are many insightful business books beyond these that can help you dig deeper into any topic that interests you.
+However, many insightful business books beyond these can help you dig deeper into any topic that interests you.